 Visiting Research Fellow

-Boris is a visiting researcher from the University of St. Gallen in Switzerland.
+Boris was visiting researcher from the University of St. Gallen in Switzerland.
 He holds a master degree from the Technical University of Hamburg, Germany, and a PhD degree in engineering from the University of Stuttgart, Germany.
 His main area of research is corporate data management, in particular economics of high-quality corporate data as well as corporate data governance.
 His work has been published in various outlets, including: Business & Information Systems; Engineering Business & Information Systems Engineering; Electronic Markets; International Journal of Information Management and the proceedings of the Americas Conference on Information Systems and the European Conference on Information Systems.
 Previous to his employment at the University of St. Gallen, Boris worked for the Fraunhofer Institute for Industrial Engineering, PricewaterhouseCoopers and SAP.

 Presentations: MiniTrack: Master Data Management: Strategies, Concepts and Cases, MiniTrack: Researcher-Practitioner Collaboration and Knowledge Transfer, One Size Does not Fit all: Best Practices for Data Governance